 from the relatively pancake-shaped structure,

-most likely on the posterior wall of the embryo?s?of the uterus.
+most likely on the posterior wall of the uterus.

 which is full of a loose mesenchyme